modokleague/modokleague.github.io/participation.md

 - 📚 Practice makes perfect - Revise your decks and practice unlimited times between attempts
 - 📊 Share the results from your practice rounds to contribute to league stats (and earn even more bragging rights)

----

-## 📝 Registered vs Unregistered Participation
+## 📝 REGISTERED VS UNREGISTERED PARTICIPATION 📝

 ### 🌟 **Registered Kouples**
 How to participate in the official league draft